Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

-\textbf{Coordinate computation unit:} Accelerator architectures including SCNN \cite{parashar2017scnn} and SqueezeFlow \cite{li2019squeezeflow} use coordinate computation units (within PEs and shared among PEs, respectively).
-These accelerators perform Cartesian product so that all elements of both matrices (tensor blocks) should be multiplied together.
-Index computation is still required to determine which partial-sum values should be accumulated with partial products.
-This calculation is performed in a ``coordinate computation unit'' that process metadata of tensors (indices of NZ values) and determine the indices for accumulation.
-These approaches require conflict detection in hardware, since it can't be pre-determined which accumulators would be accessed in any cycle.
-The coordinate computation unit facilitates the processing of both the tensors directly in compressed format.
-For example, SCNN PEs feature multiplier arrays that perform Cartesian product of NZ data from both input tensors.
-Due to the all-to-all multiplication mechanism, no special hardware support is required for extracting intersecting pairs of NZs.
-For performing convolutions, Cartesian products result in correct functionality due to appropriate accumulations directed by coordinate computation units.
+\textbf{Coordinate computation unit:} SCNN \cite{parashar2017scnn} and SqueezeFlow \cite{li2019squeezeflow} perform unit-strided convolutions as a Cartesian product where all elements of two blocks of tensors should be multiplied together.
+Due to all-to-all multiplication, no special support is required for extracting matching pairs of NZs.
+However, index computation is still required to determine which partial-sums should be accumulated with partial products.
+This calculation is performed in a ``coordinate computation unit'' that processes metadata (indices of NZs) and determines indices of outputs.
+These approaches require conflict detection in hardware since it can't be pre-determined which accumulators would be accessed in any cycle.
+Since coordinate computation unit facilitates direct processing on compressed tensors, it may also be used for computing block-level indices for processing a \emph{coarse-grain block-sparse} tensor.

-\textbf{Skipping processing of zeros for energy-efficiency:} Energy-efficient accelerator designs including Eyeriss \cite{chen2016eyeriss}, Thinker \cite{yin2017thinker}, and Minerva \cite{reagen2016minerva} use zero detection mechanisms for clock gating the datapath in the PE pipeline.
-PEs in these accelerators check whether the tensor element being read is zero (or compare the value with a threshold), and based on the comparator output, their clock gating logic prevents the MAC datapath from switching in the consecutive cycle.
-Skipping the execution of MAC operations can provide significant energy savings.
-For example, in the Eyeriss accelerator \cite{chen2016eyeriss}, data gating logic saved the PE power consumption by 45\%, as compared to PE design without gating logic.